 - 1. On October 15, 2001 (the "Petition Date"), the Debtors filed voluntary petitions for relief pursuant to chapter 11, title 11, United States Code (the "Bankruptcy Code").
 Since that date, the Debtors have continued to operate their businesses as debtors-in-possession in accordance with sections 1107(a) and 1108 of the Bankruptcy Code. - 2.
-No trustee or examiner has been appointed in this case. - 3.
 On January 4, 2002, this Court approved an order (the "Retention Order") authorizing the employment of PwC as Auditors and Tax Advisors to the Debtors.
-On May 23, 2002, this Court approved an order authorizing the amendment of the terms of the retention of PwC as Auditors, Tax Advisors and Bankruptcy and Reorganization Consultants. - 4.
+On May 23, 2002, this Court approved an order authorizing the amendment of the terms of the retention of PwC as Auditors, Tax Advisors and Bankruptcy and Reorganization Consultants. - 3.
 The Retention Order, as amended, authorized the retention of PwC to render to the Debtors the following essential services, which include but are not limited to the following: